woj-mark/shopping_list/README.md

 # shopping_list
- A small CRUD app using http4s, doobie and circe
+ A small CRUD app with using http4s, doobie and circe